citizenfx/natives/TASK/IsPedSprinting.md

 ## Return value
 Whether or not the ped is sprinting.
 Note that if the ped is sprinting, it will return `1` instead of `true`.

-For example:
+Code like this:

 ```lua
 if IsPedSprinting(GetPlayerPed(-1)) then
   print("TRIGGERED")
 end
 ```
-will not work.
+will not work, instead:

 ```lua
 if IsPedSprinting(GetPlayerPed(-1)) == 1 then